sbt/website/src/reference/90-Developers-Guide/09-Launcher/01-Launcher-Getting-Started.md

 compile-time dependency.
 If you are building with sbt, your dependency definition would be:

+FIXME

-Make the entry point to your class implement 'xsbti.AppMain'.
+Make the entry point to your class implement `xsbti.AppMain`.
 An example that uses some of the information:

 ```scala
 package xsbt.test

 class Main extends xsbti.AppMain
 {
     def run(configuration: xsbti.AppConfiguration) =